chmouel/snazy/README.md

 ## Show GitHub Action Runs logs with snazy

-An handy script located [here](./misc/gh-run-logview-snazy) let you show the log of a GitHub action runs through snazy and the [`bat`](https://github.com/sharkdp/bat) pager.
+A handy script [gh-run-logview-snazy](./misc/gh-run-logview-snazy) lets you show the log of a GitHub action runs through snazy and the [`bat`](https://github.com/sharkdp/bat) pager.